 About Friends Centre

 Friends Centre is an independent adult education organisation where people can develop their knowledge, skills, understanding and creativity in a supportive environment.
-Our learning programme aims to:

-- Stimulate community interest and involvement
+- Stimulate community interest and civic involvement

 Friends Centre was established in 1945 by Brighton Quakers.
 Throughout the Second World War, the Friends Meeting House was open to evacuees, refugees, troops and anyone else who was far from home.
 Informal social activities were often arranged.
 Friends Centre partly grew from these activities, and partly from concern amongst Brighton Quakers that there were few opportunities for local people to meet one another and talk.